Flowing through the town centre of Fernie, the Elk River begs to be explored.

-Fernie to Morrissey (I-II): More great views of the Lizard Range and country hill sides can be expected for this section of river.
-Paddlers and floaters can put in at either of the Fernie bridges, or the Fernie boat launch.
-The take out is at the Morrissey bridges.
+Fernie to Morrissey (I-II): More great views of the Lizard Range and country hillsides can be expected for this section of the river.
+Paddlers and floaters can put in at either of the Fernie bridges or the Fernie boat launch.
+The takeout is at the Morrissey bridges.
 This is a longer float; depending on river levels and watercraft can take anywhere from 3-5 hours.
-Alternatively, there are other take out option off of Highway 3 just past the ski hill turn off or at Stanford Inn for a short ‘after work’ trip.
+Alternatively, there are other take-out option off of Highway 3 just past the ski hill turn off or at Stanford Inn for a short ‘after work’ trip.
 This is a wonderful section of river to fish and float.

 See the Guide/Rental/Retail section for more details on guided trips for SUPing, rafting, and fishing.

-*Special Note: Due to the increased popularity for SUP on river, please note that the Elk River can often be very shallow in certain locations; falls can cause head, neck, tail-bone, and other injuries.
+*Special Note: Due to the increased popularity for StandUp Paddle Boading (SUP) on the river, please note that the Elk River can often be very shallow in certain locations; falls can cause head, neck, tail-bone, and other injuries.
 Helmet and lifejacket are considered mandatory but please consider additional elbow, knee, and spine protection.